3D printing technology – Delta versus Cartesian

 ✓ Most advanced ✓ Competitively priced ✓ You are always covered

 While much attention has been focused on the consumer marketplace, consumer-grade Delta 3D printers are not suitable for large-scale production grade 3D manufacturing.
 They do not have the speed, facilities or robustness which are critical for industrial manufacturing.
 Our Industrial Delta printers are different.
 Do you want to 3D print large parts at once or produce a lot of small parts in one print session, we make it possible.
-Need light weight parts that have the same strength as metal, with our PEEK 3D printer you can make it happen.
+Need light weight parts that have the same strength as metal, with our PEEK 3D printers you can make it happen.

 Create small and detailed parts